-By law, the College must refer to the Department of Education’s Office of Inspector General (OIG) any credible information it discovers, including as part of the verification process, that indicates an applicant for federal student aid may have engaged in fraud or other criminal misconduct in connection with his or her application for such aid.
+By law, the University must refer to the Department of Education’s Office of Inspector General (OIG) any credible information it discovers, including as part of the verification process, that indicates an applicant for federal student aid may have engaged in fraud or other criminal misconduct in connection with his or her application for such aid.
 Common types of fraud or misconduct include false claims of independent student status, false claims of citizenship, use of false identities, forgery of signatures of certifications, and false statements of income.

-If a College employee suspects that a student, another employee, or some other party has misreported information or altered documentation to fraudulently obtain federal student aid, the employee with such suspicion is required to bring that information to the attention of the Colleges Director of Financial Aid.
-The Financial Aid Manager will work with Colleges legal counsel to review the documentation and determine if a referral to the OIG is required.
-Any decision to refer information to the OIG will be coordinated by Colleges legal counsel in accordance with the guidance provided in the Federal Student Aid Handbook.
-The relevant student file will be held in the office of the Financial Aid Manager to ensure that all information is secure once a report is made to the OIG.
+If a College employee suspects that a student, another employee, or some other party has misreported information or altered documentation to fraudulently obtain federal student aid, the employee with such suspicion is required to bring that information to the attention of the Colleges Financial Aid Administrator.
+The Financial Aid Administrator will work with College legal counsel to review the documentation and determine if a referral to the OIG is required.
+Any decision to refer information to the OIG will be coordinated by College legal counsel in accordance with the guidance provided in the Federal Student Aid Handbook.
+The relevant student file will be held in the office of the Financial Aid Administrator to ensure that all information is secure once a report is made to the OIG.